-Streets and roads should provide mobility for a wide range of users, facilitate the movement of goods and services to support the economy and incorporate elements of greennatural infrastructure to enhance the environment.
+wide range of users, facilitate the movement of goods and services to support the economy and incorporate elements of natural infrastructure to enhance the environment.
 However, streets also contribute to placemaking, while the primary role of roads is the movement of people and goods over long distances at higher speeds.

-The priority level for each transportation mode (walking, eyelingwheeling, transit, goods movement and vehicles) is clearly defined for each type of road and street in Figure 34.
+The priority level for each transportation mode (walking, wheeling, transit, goods movement and vehicles) is clearly defined for each type of road and street in Figure 4.

 Each is strongly linked to the adjacent land use context within the applicable typologies, as described in the MDP.
-The examples provided in Figure 34 represent transportation facilities where land uses are expected to evolve over time to support the proposed street type (e.g., MacLeod Trail49th Street N.W. as an Urban Boulevard).
-Actual design parameters and operational processes for each facility reflect the priorities assigned to each mode of transportation in Figure 34 (appropriate Complete Streets handbooks and guidelines will provide design information in detail).
+The examples provided in Figure 4 represent transportation facilities where land uses are expected to evolve over time to support the proposed street type (e.g., 49th Street N.W. as an Urban Boulevard).
+Actual design parameters and operational processes for each facility reflect the priorities assigned to each mode of transportation in Figure 4 (appropriate Complete Streets handbooks and guidelines will provide design information in detail).

-Every street should create an environment that is comfortable for all transportation modes, but streets in Figure 34 that prioritize walking and cyclingwheeling require careful attention to design elements that support placemaking and the public realm.
-These streets are locations where large numbers of people will spend time walking, eyclingwheeling, shopping, and socializing.
+Every street should create an environment that is comfortable for all transportation modes, but streets in Figure 4 that prioritize walking and wheeling require careful attention to design elements that support placemaking and the public realm.
+These streets are locations where large numbers of people will spend time walking, wheeling, shopping, and socializing.
 Public realm policies are contained in the MDP, and highlight important design considerations for these streets.

-Roads and streets that focus on the movement of private vehicles and commercial vehicles will make up 8878 per cent of the future network, while the remaining 1222 per cent will be composed of streets that emphasize pedestrians, cyclists and transit.
-The purpose of all six road and street types can be summarized as follows.
+Roads and streets that focus on the movement of private vehicles and commercial vehicles will make up 78 per cent of the future network, while the remaining 22 per cent will be composed of streets that emphasize pedestrians, cyclists and transit.